 Global Missions at St. John’s, also known as Open Door Missions, works to share the Gospel through mission and service beyond the local community and hopes to involve every member of St. John’s in mission through prayer, provision, or participation.

 I know your good works.
 See, I have set before you an open door, and no one can shut it.—Revelations 3:8b

-Meetings are held the first Tuesday of each month, 6–7:30 PM, in the Conference Room (421).
-We invite you to join our team!
+Meetings are held the first Tuesday of each month, 5:30–7 PM, in the Conference Room (421).
+New members are welcome to join our team!

 Vickie Robertson, Ministry Team Leader

 St. John’s volunteers provide more than 300 quilts and 1,000 care and school kits through LWR each year.
 These quilts and kits are distributed worldwide to those coping with war, disaster, poverty, disease, and suffering.
 St. John’s ministry groups and individuals buy supplies, make quilts, and assemble kits throughout the year.
 St. John’s also hosts an annual Ingathering, where 97 churches from the region bring donations to be loaded by our volunteers onto a semi-truck for delivery to LWR headquarters.
 From headquarters, supplies are sent to people in need in more than 34 countries.
 This year's Ingathering is Saturday, October 27, from 8 AM to 2 PM.
 Donations of time, talents, donations, and money combine to make these projects successful.
 Contact: Vickie Robertson, (309) 663-6336.